 2C.
 Notification of non-infectious syphilis by medical practitioners

-(1) A medical practitioner shall forthwith notify the Executive Director, Public Health in the form numbered 7 in the appendix on becoming aware that any person attended or treated by him is suffering from syphilis in a non-infectious stage.
+(1) A medical practitioner or nurse practitioner shall forthwith notify the Executive Director, Public Health in the form and manner approved by the Executive Director on becoming aware that any person attended or treated by him is suffering from syphilis in a non-infectious stage.

-(2) The Executive Director, Public Health shall pay a fee of $1.00 to a medical practitioner for each notification made to the Executive Director, Public Health by the medical practitioner under subregulation (1).
+[(2) deleted]

-(3) A medical practitioner who contravenes subregulation (1) commits an offence and is liable to a penalty which is not more than $1 000 and not less than —
+(3) A medical practitioner or nurse practitioner who contravenes subregulation (1) commits an offence and is liable to a penalty which is not more than $1 000 and not less than —

 (a) in the case of a first offence, $100;